 Here we go – step by step

-Step 01: If the stain is still fresh, dab the liquid nail polish carefully with an absorbent paper towel.
-Try to scrape any dried nail polish off as much as possible.
+Step 01: If the stain is still fresh, try to blot the paint carefully with an absorbent paper towel.
+Scrape off as much dried paint as you can.

-Step 03: Carefully apply the stain removal product to the stain with a cotton swab or cotton pad.
-Avoid contact with the surrounding fabric.
-If necessary, allow the product to soak in for a few minutes.
+Step 03: Carefully apply the stain removal product to the stain with a cotton swab or cotton pad, avoid contact with the surrounding fabric.
+Then, allow the product to soak in for a few minutes.

-Step 04: Choose a Persil® detergent suitable for the color and type of fabric of your garment, such as Persil® ProClean® Stain Fighter and wash it in the washing machine as usual, provided you can machine-wash your garment.
+Step 04: Choose a Persil® detergent suitable for the color and type of fabric of your laundry load and wash it in the washing machine as usual, provided you can machine wash your garment.

 Done!
 After washing, you should check garment for stains before it dries.
 If any residue is still visible, repeat the wash again while the clothes are still damp.

 Use a stain remover that is suitable for both the type of fabric and the color of the garment.
-If you are unsure whether the material of your clothing is compatible with the stain remover, test the product on a discreet spot first to avoid causing further problems!
+If you are unsure whether the material of your clothing is compatible with the stain remover, test the product on a discreet spot first!
 Detergents and stain removers that are tough on tricky stains are ideal, such as the Persil® ProClean® Stain Fighter detergents.

-For an especially deep clean, you could also look to the Persil® ProClean® OXIPower range.
+For a thoroughly deep clean, you could also look to the Persil® ProClean® OXIPower range.

-Wash the clothes as usual and use a high-quality detergent such as Persil® ProClean® Stain Fighter Liquid Detergent.
+Wash the clothes as usual and use a high-quality detergent such as Persil® ProClean® Stain Fighter Liquid Detegent.
 Follow the instructions on the label of your garment.

 Check if the stain has gone

-Before you put the clothes in the dryer, you should check whether the nail polish stain on your clothes has disappeared completely.
-Otherwise the stain could still be fixed by the drying process.
+Before you put the clothes in the dryer, you should check whether the spray paint stain has disappeared completely.
+Otherwise, it could still be set by the drying process.
 If the stain is still there, repeat the pre-treatment and wash cycle.